 Access is straightforward from Dairsie using core paths to reach a point at NO 41230 18028.
 From here it is possible to walk around field edges up to the summit of Craiglug (also 169m).
 From here access to Craigfoodie is possible via stone steps over a wall at NO 40447 18388 or a gate at NO 40544 18385.

 Kedlock Hill 163m

 Ascent from the east is straightforward via a track between the fields.
 Once up in the woods there is a path that circles around the outer edge of the woods.
 The trees are planted thinly enough to provide easy access to the summit.
-Ascent from the south should also be possible but does include some barb wire.
+Ascent from the north should also be possible but does include some barb wire.

 Murdochcairnie Hill 157m

 A straightforward ascent can be had from Newcairnie either directly opposite the farm or from further along the road through a line of pine trees.
 A couple of barb wire fences are reasonably easy to cross and access to the summit is straightforward once in the woods.

 Foodie Hill 156m

 A lovely wooded hill that is easy to access from the track heading east from Foodie Farm.
 Keep left at the house passing a doocot.
 Access to the hill is possible through a gate and across a field (may contain livestock) or by staying on the track until the woods are reached.
 Either way an old fence needs to be crossed to access the woods but it is easily negotiated.